 Prescription Coverage

 This coverage is usually offered as an optional coverage on a health insurance policy.
-Typically an insured with prescription drug coverage will present an insurance card to the pharmacy and pay a small amount (co-payment) per prescription.
+Typically, an insured with prescription drug coverage will present an insurance card to the pharmacy and pay a small amount (co-payment) per prescription.
 The pharmacy will submit a bill for the balance to the insurance company.

 Vision Care

-Vision coverage is not readily available in the individual market, but quite common as part of a group benefit package.
+Vision coverage is not readily available in the individual market, but more common as part of a group benefit package.
 A typical policy will cover the cost of an annual eye exam and eyeglasses or contacts every two years.

 Specific Disease (Dread Disease)

-These policies are commonly sold via correspondence (television, newspaper or direct mail).
+These policies are commonly sold via correspondence (television, newspaper, or direct mail).
 Specific disease policies are written to cover a single “dread disease,” like cancer.
 This type of policy will cover only that specific disease, but will pay in addition to any other coverage for cancer that may be in force (Medical expense or Medicare).
 The benefit payable is a stated amount on a daily, weekly, or monthly basis and is not related to expenses incurred or to wages lost while the insured is being treated for the named disease.

 Hospital Confinement